alexkaltenbach/alexkaltenbach.github.io/_pages/about.md

 Research interests
 ======
-1. **Error analysis for non-smooth, convex minimizatioin problems on the basis of convex duality**
+1. **Error analysis for non-smooth, convex minimization problems on the basis of convex duality**
-  - *A priori*, *Medius*, *A posteriori* error analysis on the basis of discrete convex duality (especially *a priori* error identities);
+  - *A priori* error analysis on the basis of discrete convex duality (especially *a priori* error identities);
   - *A posteriori* error analysis on the basis of continuous convex duality (especially *a posteriori* error identities);